andrewdalpino/MewZoom/README.md

 ![MewZoom Banner](https://raw.githubusercontent.com/andrewdalpino/MewZoom/master/docs/images/mewzoom_v1_banner.png)

-A family of image super-resolution models with cat-like vision and clarity.
+A family of parameter-efficient image super-resolution models with cat-like vision and clarity.
 Looking for the *purrfect* pixels?
 MewZoom pounces on blurry, low-resolution images and transforms them into crystal-clear high-resolution masterpieces using the power of a deep neural network.
-Trained on a diverse set of images and fine-tuned with an adversarial network for exceptional realism, MewZoom brings out every detail in your fuzzy images - simulanteously removing blur, noise, and compression artifacts while upscaling by 2X, 3X, or 4X original size.
+Trained on a diverse set of images and fine-tuned with an adversarial network for exceptional realism, MewZoom brings out every detail in your fuzzy images - simultaneously removing blur, noise, and compression artifacts while upscaling by 2X, 3X, or 4X original size.

 ## Key Features